lionah/util-sfdc-appflow-snowflake/README.md

    may cause errors.

 > [!WARNING]
-> This script is unable to determine the datatype of Roll-up fields.
-Please
+> This script is unable to determine the datatype of all fields.
+Seach for
-> adjust the `source_datatype` and `destination_datatype` manually.
+> "REPLACE_ME" in the `source_datatype` and `destination_datatype` column and
+> manually replace.
+If you're unsure, `STRING` is a safe bet.

 > [!CAUTION]
 > Salesforce does not keep up-to-date information in Formula fields.
 Since these